-During the second lockdown, will school be open?
+During the third lockdown, will school be open?

 What are the symptoms?